Select language:

 Protecting the natural environment

-Tindaya is also of archaeological significance, with the presence of ancient petroglyphs engraved on its surface, linked to similar images found on mountains in north Africa.
+The dry, semi-desert environment of Mount Tindaya has a delicate balance of flora and fauna.
+The site also has great archaeological significance, with the presence of ancient petroglyphs engraved on its surface, similar to images found on mountains in north Africa.

 All temporary research platforms were mounted with protective rafts that collected drilling water and other waste to leave the mountain intact.